 Aside from getting to know your breeder, you should try to visit their home so that you can see the conditions that the dogs live in before being sold.

 - As with many dogs, the Neapolitan Mastiff almost went extinct after the end of World War II.
 Both World Wars took a terrible toll on the populations of most dog breeds.
 Thanks to the efforts of breeding societies and dog lovers around Italy in the 1920s, the Neapolitan Mastiff was saved from the brink of extinction.

-- There are those who believe that the Neapolitan Mastiff is descended from Roman war dogs, and there is some evidence that points to that being true.
+- Some believe that the Neapolitan Mastiff is descended from Roman war dogs, and there is some evidence that points to that being true.
 It is typically assumed that this breed is descended from the mix of those very war dogs and English Mastiffs.

 - While the Neapolitan Mastiff has traditionally been used as a guard dog, these canines also make for astoundingly capable show dogs due to their impressive degree of intelligence.
 Of course, this also contributes to making this breed easier to house train.

 Physical Traits of the Neapolitan Mastiff

 The Neapolitan Mastiff is a dog breed that is immediately recognizable due to its imposing appearance, a contributing factor to them being such useful guard dogs.

 Loose skin is the most recognizable characteristic of this breed, but the number of folds will depend on the dog itself and its age.

 The Neapolitan Mastiff is one of the larger dog breeds that you will come across, and it is noticeable in their physique.